coenm/RepoM/README.md

 ## Plugins

 RepoM uses plugins to extend functionality.
-At this moment, when a plugin is available in the installed directory, it will be loaded.
-In the future, hopefully, a menu item in RepoM will be added so enable/disable plugins.
+At this moment, when a plugin is available in the installed directory, it will be found and can be enabled or disabled.
+This is done in the hamburger menu of RepoM.
+Enabling or disabling requires a restart of RepoM.

 - [Plugins](docs/Plugins.md)
   - [AzureDevOps](docs/RepoM.Plugin.AzureDevOps.md)